patternfly/patternfly/src/patternfly/components/EmptyState/examples/EmptyState.md

   {{/empty-state-header}}

   {{#> empty-state-body}}
     This represents an the empty state pattern in PatternFly.
-Hopefully it's simple enough to use but flexible enough to meet a variety of needs.
+The icon is optional.
   {{/empty-state-body}}

   {{#> empty-state-footer}}